althafvly/AmlogicKitchen/README.md

 <b>Supported features (Rockchip):</b>

-- Unpack/repack Rockchip images.
+- Unpack/pack Rockchip images.

 <b>Supported features (Amlogic):</b>

-- Unpack/repack Amlogic images.
+- Unpack/pack Amlogic images.
-- Create flashable zip from amlogic image.
+- Create flashable zip from Amlogic image.
-- Create aml image from supported flashable zips.
+- Create Amlogic image from supported flashable zips.
 - Dump ROM from device through mask mode.

 <b>Common features (Rockchip/Amlogic):</b>

-- Unpack/repack partitions (system,product,system_ext,oem and odm).
+- Unpack/pack partitions (system,product,system_ext,oem and odm).
-- Unpack/repack recovery,boot,logo and dtb.
+- Unpack/pack recovery,boot,logo and DTB.
-- Support for super image unpack/repack.
+- Support for super image unpack/pack.
 - Sign ROM with custom key

 <b>NOTE:</b>

+- Some binaries for windows are too old/missing.
+Always try to use Linux or wsl (Ubuntu) in windows.
-- Ignore some errors with dtb (some conditions are missing), decompiling/compiling dtb should work fine.
+- Ignore some errors with DTB (some conditions are missing), decompiling/compiling dtb should work fine.
 - This tool is only tested in some firmwares, devices and processors.
-- There is no guarantee that packed flashable zip or amlogic/rockship image will flash successfully.
+- There's no guarantee that packed flashable zip or Amlogic/Rockchip image will flash successfully.
-- This tool is only tested on windows and linux (Ubuntu) machines.
-Even if it's works on any other platform, there's no can't guarantee for full functionality.
+- This tool is only tested on windows and Linux (Ubuntu) machines.
+Even if it works on any other platform, there's no can't guarantee for full functionality.
-  (Most of the binaries are compiled for linux x86_64 and windows 64bit - using gnuwin64 and cygwin)
+  (Most of the binaries are compiled for Linux x86_64 and windows 64bit - using gnuwin64 and cygwin)

 [Docs](docs)<br/>
 [Credits](docs/credits.md)<br/>